-4)

-a Impact No. Biologic

-BIO-1) Impacts of the proposed project upon vegetation and wildlife habitat can be mitigated by preserving as many of the existing trees as possible (if any still exist) and incorporating them into the proposed project.
+Impact No. Mitigation Measures Timing Agency or Department City Verification (date and initials) a wildlife habitat can be mitigated by preserving as many of the existing trees as possible (if any still exist) and incorporating them into the proposed project.
 The Cottonwood trees have the greatest wildlife habitat value, although they are generally less visually attractive and in poorer condition than either the Olive trees or the Eucalyptus trees.
-However, in spite of appearances, a Cottonwood, even in poor condition, provides good wildlife habitat to wildlife habitat.
-Impacts to wildlife habitat can also be reduced by using native plant materials in landscaping to the greatest wildlife habitat since native vegetation has co-evolved with the wildlife and affords food sources for which wildlife is best adapted.
+However, in spite of appearances, a Cottonwood, even in poor condition, provides good wildlife habitat.
+Planning • Impacts to wildlife habitat can also be reduced by using native plant materials in landscaping to the greatest extent possible.
+Native plant species provide the best wildlife habitat since native vegetation has co-evolved with the wildlife and affords food sources for which wildlife is best adapted.
 Native species cannot always be used to produce the desired form and floral characteristics, but some native species can usually be incorporated.
-Mitigation Measures 4) Biological Resources

-Building Permits Timing
+Building Permits Department

-Planning Department Agency or Department

-City Verification (date and initials)